-Colorado State Law mandates that all Sheriff's Offices within the State must maintain a Civil Unit.
+Colorado State Law mandates all Sheriff's Offices within the State maintain a Civil Unit.
 The Civil Unit is responsible for the service of all civil papers received by the Sheriff's Office.
 The Civil Unit also executes all court orders involving civil process issued by the Courts, to include the collection of money and/or seizure of property, as prescribed by law.

 Tenants having questions about the eviction process can visit www.coloradolegalservices.org.
 Qualifying tenants may be eligible for free legal help from Pikes Peak Legal Services (719-471-0380).

 - Restraining Orders take priority over all other types of service.
 This is due to the hightened danger and/or potential for injury related to these situations.

 - Restitution/Evictions are the second highest priority of the Unit.
 These court orders are time sensitive and have to be scheduled in advance of their execution.

 - In addition to the service of civil process papers, the Civil Unit is occasionally required to seize property (both real and personal).
 This property is either returned to the owner or put up for Sheriff's Sale in order to satisfy a judgment of the court.

 - On average, the Civil Unit receives a total of approximately 900 civil process papers/orders per month.